s1imlix/NTU-Computer-Security/README.md

 #### Note for Week 1
 Due to certain changes in Linux kernel (see writeup at week1/exp/casino.md) Running the containers on kernel v5.4 is preferred or the exploits won't work due to .bss not executable.
+- `setup.sh` is provided to quickly setup a VM of Ubuntu 18.04 with dependencies, run with sudo.

 ### Week 2: Binary Exploitation